|Country & Region||France, Normandy|

 Their apples are divided between those with sweet flavor profiles (60% of their plantings); those with bitter profiles (30%); and those with acid profiles (10%), necessitating three general harvests that altogether take from September until mid-December.
 Their orchards grow in deep silt soils on top of limestone.

 They work with spontaneous ferments for their cider.
 Unlike larger, more commercially minded producers (those dastardly les industriels), the Toutains let their cider age properly for a minimum of six months and as long as eighteen months before undertaking the distillation process.
+Prior to distilling, the cider is taken off of the lees because the aim here is for purity of aromatics (above all) and of flavors.
 They bottle only around 5% of their production as cider; all else is distilled in one of their six old alembic stills.

 Their Calvados is aged in barrel and cask in sizes varying from standard Bordeaux barrels to enormous foudre, all old and many quite old (any new barrels chez Toutain spend their first three years aging cider before being used for the aging of distillate).

 As for the Toutains themselves, Maxime started at the domain in 2007 and handles the orchards, production, and aging.
 His mother, Corinne, originally took over production in 1999 and now handles the bottling (she still welds a mallet to pound in the magnum corks!) as well as much of the administration.
 Maxime represents the fifth generation.